LambdaEngineer/LambdaEngineer/README.md

 ### Lead developer of LambdaLatex.
 i know a bit of C++ but i currently suck at it.

-My main PC specs are
+My current main PC specs are

 Intel i5-10400F, cooled by a Cooler Master Hyper 212 (black edition)
 <br>